 SAK YANT TATTOOS

-Looking For A Sak Yant Tattoo In Bangkok? – Here’s The Lowdown
+Looking For A Sak Yant (Thai Traditional) Tattoo In Bangkok? – Here’s The Lowdown

 While most of us are familiar with the mystical geometric tattoo patterns that we see tattooed on the bodies, necks and even the faces of Thais and Western visitors to Thailand, it is doubtful that many of those receiving a “Sak Yant” tattoo in Bangkok are aware of the tattoo’s origins.

 Although they are usually called “Sak Yant” tattoos, they can also be referred to as “Thai Traditional” or “Bamboo” tattoos.

 Sak in Thai means Tattoo, and Yant is the Thai pronunciation for the Sanskrit word Yantra – a mystical diagram used in meditation.

 Yantra is common in the “Dharmic religions”, such as Hinduism, Buddhism, Jainism and Sikhism.

 The practice of Sak Yant originated over 2,000 years ago amongst the Tai tribes of Southwestern China and northwest Vietnam.